MANAGEMENT OF FAMILY BUSINESSES

-Professor Dr Marcel Hülsbeck studied business economics at Augsburg University and social behavioural sciences and philosophy at Hagen University.
-He gained his doctorate and habilitated at Augsburg University’s business school.
+Prof. Dr. Marcel Hülsbeck is chairholder of the WIFU endowed chair for management of family businesses.
+He studied business economics (corporate management and organisation, human resources) at Augsburg University, and social behavioural sciences and philosophy at Hagen University.
+He graduated as Dr rer.pol.
+(2009) and habilitated (2012) at Augsburg University’s business school.
 He represented the Work, Personnel and Organisation Department of Trier University in the summer semesters of 2012 and 2013.
 Before his academic career, he was a freelance entrepreneur and consultant in the fields of strategic and organisational development.
-Professor Dr Marcel Hülsbeck has held the WIFU Foundation Chair of Management of Family Businesses since 2013, and been Academic Director of WIFU since 2017.
+As well as his academic qualifications, he has undergone psychodynamic and systemic training and education.

 Main areas of work, research and interest